 Now you have a new song to play with!
-For playing this song you will need to create a new piano app that allows you to play the following minor notes:
+For playing this song you will need to create a new piano app that has a second row of keys in a lower octave.
+With this, you will be able to play the following low notes (low notes are indicated with a mark under the note):